Jules-Henri Desfourneaux: Substitute assistant

 Returning to France in the early 1900s, Desfourneaux entered an affair with Parisian woman Juliette Foussadier, who gave birth to his son Fernand in 1905.
 In 1907, he became the fiancée of Georgette Rogis, a common-law niece of chief executioner Anatole Deibler and member of another prominent executioner family.
 Two distant cousins of Desfourneaux, Edouard and Léopold Desfourneaux, were working as assistants under Deibler.
 After they were formally introduced, Deibler, who did not have a son to serve as a potential successor to the chief executioner title, recruited his prospective nephew as an occasional substitute executioner's assistant in late 1908.
-He attended his first execution on 11 January 1909 in Béthune, when the four leaders of the Pollet gang were executed.
+He attended his first execution on 11 January 1909 in Béthune, when the four leaders of the Pollet Gang were executed.
 On 17 April 1909, the couple married in a ceremony held at the high-class Le Pré Catelan restaurant in Bois de Boulogne, after which Desfourneaux partook more often in Deibler's executions, though keeping his primary work as a mechanic.

 Desfourneaux's domestic life was tumultuous.
 Desfourneaux had been secretly caring for his illegitimate firstborn, which he continued to do after the birth of his son René in 1910.
 His wife Georgette, despite being 12 years his junior, was controlling of the household's finances, which influenced Desfourneaux's spending habits.
 Georgette also made Desfourneaux go by Henri rather than Jules as she "hated the name" and forced him to burn off his snake tattoo.
-Desfourneaux's son René also seemed disinterested in becoming an executioner.
+Desfourneaux's son René also seemed uninterested in becoming an executioner.